Hafnium controversy

-The hafnium controversy is a debate over the possibility of 'triggering' rapid energy releases, via gamma ray emission, from a nuclear isomer of hafnium, 178m2Hf.
-The energy release is potentially 5 orders of magnitude (100,000 times) more energetic than a chemical reaction, but 2 orders of magnitude less than a nuclear fission reaction.
-In 1998, a group led by Carl Collins of the University of Texas at Dallas reported having successfully initiated such a trigger.
-Signal-to-noise ratios were small in those first experiments, and to date no other group has been able to duplicate these results.
-Peter Zimmerman described claims of weaponization potential as having been based on "very bad science".
+The hafnium controversy was a debate over the possibility of "triggering" rapid energy releases, via gamma-ray emission, from 178m2Hf, a nuclear isomer of hafnium.
+The energy release per event is 5 orders of magnitude (100,000 times) higher than in a typical chemical reaction, but 2 orders of magnitude less than a nuclear fission reaction.
+In 1998, a group led by Carl Collins in the University of Texas at Dallas reported having successfully initiated such a trigger.
+Signal-to-noise ratios were small in those first experiments, and to date no other group has reproduced these results.
+Peter Zimmerman (an American nuclear physicist and arms-control expert) described claims of weaponization potential as having been based on "very bad science".

 Background

-178m2Hf is a particularly attractive candidate for induced gamma emission (IGE) experiments, because of its high density of stored energy, 2.5 MeV per nucleus, and long 31-year half life for storing that energy.
-If radiation from some agent could "trigger" a release of that stored energy, the resulting cascade of gamma photons would have the best chance of finding a pair of excited states with the inverted lifetimes needed for stimulated emission.
-While induced emission adds only power to a radiation field, stimulated emission adds coherence.
+178m2Hf is a particularly interesting candidate for induced gamma emission (IGE) experiments, because 178m2Hf's energy is 2.5 MeV per nucleus higher than that of ground-state 178Hf, and it has a long (31-year) half life.
+If much lower-energy radiation from some agent could "trigger" a release of that stored energy before most of this triggering radiation would be dissipated in competing processes, and if the triggering radiation could be regenerated efficiently by the 2.5 MeV gamma, it might be possible start a cascade of gamma photons.
+The long half-life of 178m2Hf might make it possible to engineer a substance with enough of these energetic nuclei needed for stimulated emission, i.e. a gamma-ray laser.
+While induced emission of a high-energy photon by a lower-energy photon adds power to a radiation field, stimulated emission adds coherence.

-This process can help create extremely efficient nuclear reaction engines, along with more precise radiometric devices.
+With all the caveats about dissipation of the triggering photon, and its efficient recreation by the energetic photon that is being triggered, the process could, in principle, lead to nuclear reaction engines, along with more precise radiometric devices.